sean1292/cse185-spring18-week1/CSE185_Week1_PartI.md

 ## 1. Course server login and basic UNIX navigation

 You can ssh in to the course server from the terminal on any internet-connected mac or Linux machine.
 Launch terminal, play with the preferences to chose a color scheme you like (I also like to set my cursor to blinking), then log in with the command below.
 Replace XXXXX with your username obtained in class.
+If you don't know your usename, you can look it up [here](https://sdacs.ucsd.edu/~icc/index.php).
+If you are not using a course-specific account, you'll need to run the `prep` command to get set up for CSE185 specific resources.

 ```shell
 ssh XXXXX@ieng6.ucsd.edu